 The hot topic of Inclusive Language

-Recently inclusive language seems to be a hot topic and one that many organisations are asking me to deliver workshops in this area.
-Particularly for senior leadership teams.
-Why is this so important and why does language matter so much?
+Recently inclusive language seems to be a phrase on everyone’s lips.
+A topic that many organisations are asking me to deliver workshops on, particularly for senior leadership teams.
+Why is this so important?
+Why does language matter so much?
+If you prefer to listen to content you can do so at the following podcast link: Why bother with Inclusive Language .

 Creating a culture of inclusion etiquette